Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

 \subsection{Parse-tree-guided propagation module}

-Rather than directly blocking the hidden representation or attention map based on two coarse-grained categories, namely, modifier relations and clausal predicate relations, we add a new module to transfer the hidden representation to its parent node based on the fine-grained dependency relation, as shown in Figure~\ref{fig:edge}.
-For different types of edges, we apply the same module on hidden $h_j$ but with different sets of weights.
-The module performs multimodal bilinear pooling on the hidden $h_j$ and the question encoding $q$, and it generates the message for its parent $m^h_{jk}$.
-Specifically, fully connected layers are applied to project both the hidden representation $h_j$ and question encoding $q$ into two feature vectors that have the same size as $h_j$.
-Then, we perform elementwise multiplication on these two features, and we apply ReLU nonlinearity on the multiplied vector.
-Finally, we add it to $h_j$, resulting in hidden vector $m^h_{jk}$ that will be passed through the edge.
+Given the edge $jk$, the parse-tree-guided propagation module is used to transfer the hidden representation $h_j$ and the attention map encoding $h^{att}_j$ of node $j$ to messages $m^h_{jk}$ and $m^a_{jk}$ based on the edge type $e_{jk}$, as shown in Figure~\ref{fig:edge}.
+This module to transfer the hidden representation to its parent node is based on the fine-grained dependency relation rather than directly blocking the hidden representation or the attention map based on two coarse-grained categories, namely, modifier relations and clausal predicate relations.
+For different types of edges, we apply the same module on hidden representation $h_j$ but with different sets of weights.
+The module performs multimodal bilinear pooling~\cite{MLB} on the hidden representation $h_j$ and the question encoding $q$.
+Then, it generates the message for its parent $m^h_{jk}$.
+Specifically, fully connected layers are applied to project both the hidden representation $h_j$ and the question encoding $q$ into two feature vectors that have the same size as $h_j$.
+Then, we perform elementwise multiplication on these two features and apply ReLU nonlinearity on the result.
+Finally, we add the result to $h_j$, resulting in a hidden vector $m^h_{jk}$ that will be passed through the edge.